10 Best Loot-Based Games Like Borderlands 3

 Just like in Borderlands, this game has you choose from a cast of heroes to play, each one with unique abilities.
 The characters are all designed after animals.
 They are cute, colorful and full of personality.

 Where Gunfire Reborn shines is with the loot system and diversity with the weapons.
 There are over 100 different guns you can find, with designs inspired by both sci-fi and fantasy.
 You might find an assault rifle one run or you could find something ridiculous, like a lizard that spits out projectiles.

 It’s the only other loot-based game I’ve played besides Borderlands where they go hard on wacky weapons with quirky abilities.
 This gives you so many opportunities for creating crazy builds.

-If your favorite part of Borderlands 3 is the gunplay and variety in loot, definitely play Gunfire Reborn.
-It cuts out the story and boring quests, throwing you into gun-and-fun-filled action.
+If your favorite part of games like Borderlands 3 is the gunplay and variety in loot, play Gunfire Reborn.
+It cuts out the story and quests, throwing you into gun-and-fun-filled action.

 Available on PC, PS5, PS4, Xbox Series, and Xbox One.

 If you’re ready to leave Pandora and explore other planets, it’s time to download Destiny 2.
 The game dominates the looter-shooter genre, and is Borderlands 3’s biggest competitor.

 Destiny 2 is the most comparable game to Borderlands 3 on this list.
 They share similar progression and loot systems, first-person shooter gameplay, and class/skill mechanics.
 It’s one of the best loot games on Steam by a mile.